 Now you can dive deep and look at each one of these pages in detail:

 - Where am I superior?

 - How does my Content Score compare?

 - What about the sections?

 - Does my page match the search intent?

 So it gives us a sense of the general structure of our existing page against the averages.

-We take that a step further with our heat map solution, where we show you exactly what those competitive articles were.
+We take that a step further with our heat map solution, where we show you exactly what those competitive articles are.
 You can see where you are, from the standpoint of comprehensiveness, and dive in to understand why.

 What are the concepts that you cover that competition doesn’t, and vice versa?
 What are items that nobody’s covering, but MarketMuse says are extremely important?

 Those are my favorites.
 I often say the money’s in the red lines because those are things not a lot of people talk about, but through analysis MarketMuse has determined is important.